 Contact your local organization via The Alliance of European Voluntary Service Organizations

 The form for Confirmation letter

-Work: Workcamps typically last 10 to 14 days.
-Working hours are usually about 20-35 hours a week (five to seven hours a day, five days a week).
+Workcamps typically last 10 up to 14 days.
+Working hours are usually about 20-35 hours a week (four to six hours a day, five days a week).
 Any exceptions will be noted in the project descriptions.

-Accommodation: In Reykjavik, the volunteers are staying in houses located in the heart of the capital and in a farm located in the outskirt of Reykjavik.
-In the East they will in the Worldwide Friends house in Stöðvarfjörður.
+In Reykjavik, the volunteers are staying in a farm located in the outskirt of the city.
+In the East they will stay in the Worldwide Friends house in Stöðvarfjörður.
 In the North they will stay in the our house at the arctic circle in a village called Raufarhofn.
-Elsewhere in Iceland, volunteers stay at local community centres, schools, Youth Centres or other houses owned by the communities.
-The accommodations offer basic sleeping and cooking facilities, and include a shared kitchen and bathroom.
+Elsewhere in Iceland, volunteers stay at local community centers, schools, Youth Centers or other houses owned by the communities.
+The accommodations offer basic sleeping and cooking facilities, and include a shared kitchen and bathrooms.
 In some cases volunteers have to take a shower at the local swimming pool.

 Food: Food will be provided, however volunteers are expected to do their fair share of the cooking and cleaning.

 Camp Language: English is the language spoken in our camps.
 Volunteers are required to have at least a basic knowledge of the English language.
 Should the language requirements be higher, this will be specified in the workcamp description.

 Camp Leaders: There are always one or more leaders for each camp, depending on the size of the group.
 Leaders represent the link between the hosting community and the group of volunteers.
 They coordinate the work, organize free time activities, and plan excursions, shopping, and cooking sessions.
 Apart from these additional responsibilities, they are equal to the other volunteers.
 Most of our camp leaders are from other countries, and we are very open minded in hosting international leaders from other organizations.